Uberspace/lab/source/guide_starship.rst

 License
 =======

-Starship_ is free software, available under the permissive ISC License, whcih is functionally equivalent to BSD 2-Clause and MIT licenses, removing some language that is no longer necessary.
+Starship_ is free software, available under the permissive ISC License, which is functionally equivalent to BSD 2-Clause and MIT licenses, removing some language that is no longer necessary.